Jadefound/veelink-farm-offline-version/README.md

-# 🐄 Farm Management App
+# 🐄 Veelink Farm Management App

-A modern, production-ready React Native application for livestock and farm management.
+A modern, production-ready React Native application for livestock and farm management, built with Expo and TypeScript.

 ## ✨ Features